 1. Consultation and X-rays

-The dentist will evaluate the tooth's condition, take X-rays, and discuss the treatment plan with the patient.
+will evaluate the tooth's condition, take X-rays, and discuss the treatment plan with the patient.

 2. Local Anesthesia